Cold Agglutinin Disease (CAD) Samples

-Bay Biosciences provides high quality, clinical grade bio-specimens, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with Cold Agglutinin Disease (CAD).
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with cold agglutinin disease (CAD).

-The sera (serum), plasma and PBMC biofluid specimens are processed from patient’s peripheral whole-blood using customized collection and processing protocols.
-The cold agglutinin disease (CAD) bio-specimens are collected from unique patients diagnosed with cold agglutinin disease (CAD) disease and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+In addition, the matched bio-fluids are collected from unique patients with cold agglutinin disease (CAD) and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Cold Agglutinin Disease (CAD) Overview

-Cold agglutinin disease (CAD) is a rare acquired autoimmune disorder in which exposure to cold temperatures between 32 to 50 F (0 and 10 C) causes autoantibodies, also called cold agglutinins, to bind tightly to red blood cells (RBCs) and inducing their lysis (disintegration), resulting in anemia.
+Cold agglutinin disease (CAD) is a rare acquired autoimmune disorder.
+Which happens, specifically, due to exposure to cold temperatures between 32 to 50 F (0 and 10 C).
+It causes autoantibodies, also called cold agglutinins, to bind tightly to red blood cells (RBCs) and induce their lysis (disintegration), resulting in anemia.

 Causes of Cold Agglutinin Disease (CAD)

 Cold agglutinin disease (CAD) is caused by autoantibodies called cold agglutinins, which cling to RBCs at low temperatures.
-This causes the RBCs to clump together and prompts the immune system to destroy them, leading to severe depletion of RBCs in the blood and resulting in anemia.
+Consequently, this causes the RBCs to clump together and prompts the immune system to destroy them, leading to severe depletion of RBCs in the blood and resulting in anemia.

-CAD, which commonly affects adults who are of middle age and older, may manifest as a primary disease, in which the underlying mechanism is not known, or as a secondary disease caused by other underlying medical issues such as:
+Moreover, CAD, which commonly affects adults who are of middle age and older.
+It may manifest as a primary disease, in which the underlying mechanism is unknown.
+Ans, or as a secondary disease caused by other underlying medical issues such as:

 Signs and Symptoms Cold Agglutinin Disease (CAD)